Courses Offered By Department

 - Statistics CP1

 The above shows the typical course progressions and does not include all possibilities.
 Students may move up or down levels.
-If a student does not take Geometry in Grade 9 and is interested in taking Calculus in their senior year, they must take two math courses, Geometry & Algebra II, in sophomore year.
+If a student does not take Geometry in Grade 9 and is interested in taking Calculus in their senior year, they must take two math courses, Geometry & Algebra II, in Sophomore year (Grade 10).

 MATH DEPARTMENT COURSE DESCRIPTIONS